-LBJ visited Elvis on the set during the shooting of Spinout.
-During the late 1960s,
+LBJ visited Elvis on the set of Spinout, in the late 1960s.

 Pat Boone often joined Elvis and other stars in touch football.
 Elvis showed promise for football in HS, but his mother forbade it for fear he would be injured.

 Elvis appeared in a public service announcement asking young people to get vaccinated for Polio.
 It was a huge success.

 Elvis bought FDR’s former yacht and later donated it to the St. Jude’s Hospital for Children.

 Elvis heard the Jordanaires on the Grand Ole Opry and was able to meet them backstage after a show in Memphis and told them, “If I ever get a recording contract with a major company, I want you guys to back me up.”
 They wished him well, but never expected to hear from him or of him again.
 We know what happened later, Elvis used the Jordanaires for the next 14 years.